 Beyond the historic center of Old Town Quito there is still much to see.
 Not surprisingly one could easily spend more than a day touring and still feel like they left a lot unseen…

 The neo-gothic Basilica and its towering spires, more than a 100 years in the making, are built almost entirely from locally quarried stone.
 The roof is ringed by elaborately carved gargoyles representing the national fauna of Ecuador; from armadillos to iguanas, and from Galápagos tortoises to cormorants, and more.
 While consecrated in the late 20th century, superstition dictates the construction shall never be fully completed.
 For the energetic you can climb to the top of the towers via circular stairs and ladders, but this is not for the faint of heart!

-The Archaeological Museum of the Banco Central houses the most complete collection of pieces from Ecuadorian prehistory, dating back to 12,000 B.C.
+The National Museum (Museo Nacional del Ecuador) houses the most complete collection of pieces from Ecuadorian prehistory, dating back to 12,000 B.C.
 Beautiful exhibits include everything from arrowheads to early ceramics, through Inca artifacts (including gold pieces and jewelry), to 20th-century paintings and sculpture. (closed Mondays)